 If you are looking for a true Kenyan dessert, Mabuyu, or coated baobab seeds, will happily please you.
 Everybody knows that the majestic baobab trees are an iconic sight of the Kenyan landscape, but not many people outside Africa realize how tasty baobab seeds are.

-Baobab trees produce big, berry-like fruits that have kidney-shaped seeds.
+Baobab trees produce big, berry-like fruits that have gray color and kidney-shaped seeds.
 Kenyans roast the seeds and coat them with a syrup of flour, water, chili powder, spices, and food color (usually red or pink).
 When the coated seeds cool down, sweet and nutty Mabuyu is ready to serve.

 The Swahili name of baobab is “mbuyu”, hence the name of the candy.
 You can buy it at any Kenyan street vendor or supermarket, especially in the coastal region.